esitarz/docs-1/content/integration-services/authorizenet/refund-transaction.md

 ```

-##  __Error Handling
+##  Error Handling

 During the refund process, the Authorize.Net refund transaction will be
 created first, followed by the transaction on OrderCloud.io.
 In the case that
-the OrderCloud.io step fails, the refund will be voided automatically on
+the OrderCloud.io step fails, the refund will be voided automatically onAuthorize.Net.
-Authorize.Net.

 Errors will return the exact response directly from the Authorize.Net or
 OrderCloud.io endpoint that failed.
 However, if any required fields are
 missing, a 400 error will be returned before any of the update process is
 executed

 ### Validation Response

 In the case that a required field is missing from your request, the following
 response will be returned containing a unique ErrorCode and Message, as well